 Arborvitae is a classic, tall, and skinny evergreen tree that grows super fast.
 In fact, these trees sprout about three feet per year.
 However, they can grow to reach 60 feet tall once they reach maturity, so we don’t usually suggest planting a whole row of this variety directly in front of your home.
 However, we think one or two of them look stunning in the front lawn, especially if you plant them about eight feet away from your home.
 Another way to get the most out of Arborvitae is to use it as a privacy wall for a sitting area located off to the side of your home.
 Here, you can easily forget you’re in a residential neighborhood next to a busy street for a moment or two.
 In fact, carving out cozy spaces with this tree is one of our favorite, secret landscaping ideas.

-Overall, landscape doesn’t have to be so difficult!
-With a few landscape ideas your home will stand out in no time.
+Overall, landscaping doesn’t have to be so difficult!
+With a few landscape ideas, your home will stand out in no time.
 If you’re looking for more landscape ideas, click here.

 Do house design woes have you down? brick&batten can help.
 Working alongside you, we’ll come up with plans for an exterior makeover and illustrate our ideas with a realistic rendering.
 Beautiful walkways and porches are a great way to greet guests and only help your curb appeal.